DesignyourCode/placing-bad/README.md

 Improvements
 ------------

-Will we accept changes to the site.
+Will we accept changes to the site?
 Yes.
 If you feel the service doesn't quite offer everything you want, you can create a ticket and if we think your idead is a good one, we will try to implement it.

 So you want to contribute?
 That's cool too, fork a copy, make you changes and submit a merge request.
 We will review and if we like it, we will include it.